rseichter/postqf/README.md

 * `-a 90m` Less than 90 minutes ago.
 * `-b 36h` More than 36 hours ago.

-## Reports and custom output
+## Custom output

-Besides filtering JSON input and producing JSON output in the process, PostQF can also generate a number of simple reports to answer some of the most frequently asked questions about message queue content.
-Criteria for the reports are as follows:
+In addition to filtering JSON input and producing JSON output in the process, PostQF can also generate a number of simple reports to answer some of the most frequently asked questions about message queue content.
+The following data can be shown in reports:

 * Delay reason
 * Recipient address